beatnik-ditty/advent-of-node/README.md

 yarn
 ```

+This will install Nx along with all the project's dependencies listed in [package.json](package.json) into the `node_modules` directory.
+In general, you will need to rerun the `yarn` command after any dependency updates to make sure all dependencies are installed and the correct version.

 I recommend installing the Nx console extension if it's available in your IDE.
 In VS Code, you should get a popup asking you to install it along with other recommended extensions.

 ### Environment

 Prior to running the project, you will need to set some environment variables.
-There is an example file at _apps/express-app/.env.example_ to get you started.
-You will need to add a _.env_ file at the same level and copy the variables from the _.env.example_.
+There is an _.env.example_ file in [`express-app`](apps/express-app/) to get you started.
+You will need to add a _.env_ file at the same level and copy two variables from the _.env.example_.

+#### `NX_AOC_SESSION`:

-`NX_AOC_SESSION`: This session ID is how you get your own account's data from the AoC website.
+This session ID is how you get your own account's data from the AoC website.
 AoC allows you to sign in using your account with another service that supports [OAuth](https://en.wikipedia.org/wiki/OAuth), but doesn't offer its own OAuth endpoint (which is probably [a good thing](https://medium.com/@ibm_ptc_security/oauth-2-0-security-and-vulnerabilities-86e64c22b03d)).
 As a result, this is basically the only way for your Advent of Node instance to access account-specific data (like your puzzle input).

 1. Sign in to https://adventofcode.com
 2. Open the browser's dev console with F12 and navigate to the "Network" tab.